roman-milk/roman-milk.github.io/whos-the-boss.md

  Adrienne quickly parted her secretary's pouting pussy lips with one hand and thrust two fingers deeply into the sopping opening just beneath her lower lip.

  I used my free hand to pinch Nikki's nostrils together.
 At the same time I forced my cock deeply into her throat and held it there, cutting off her ability to breathe.
 Within a few seconds her face began to flush read as she thrashed about for air.
 I withdrew my cock just enough to allow her a small gasp before plunging back in again.
 I continued to fuck her throat in this fashion, increasing the speed of my thrusts as I vaulted toward my own orgasm.
 I considered briefly whether or not this might be Nikki's first experience with breath play, but my mind quickly shifted from that question to forcing her orgasm from her.
-Report_Story #3